EDUCBA Logo

 Definition of DBMS Multivalued Dependency

-DBMS Multivalued Dependency is a conditional property which states that when two table attributes are self-determining to each other although both be governed by a third attribute.
-In DBMS, Multivalued Dependency comprises of minimum two attributes that are reliant on a third attribute therefore it continuously needs three attributes.
-Hence, a Multivalued Dependency is stated as a whole constraint between two groups of attributes in a relationship but it needs definite tuples to be available in a relation.
-In DBMS Normalization process, the Fourth Normal Form (4NF) rule should not contain any Multivalued Dependency present in a single table to satisfy its conditions.
+DBMS Multivalued Dependency is a conditional property that states that two table attributes are self-determining to each other, although a third attribute governs both.
+In DBMS, Multivalued Dependency comprises a minimum of two attributes that rely on a third attribute; therefore, it continuously needs three attributes.
+In the DBMS Normalization process, the Fourth Normal Form (4NF) rule should not contain any Multivalued Dependency present in a single table to satisfy its conditions.
 Because due to multivalued dependency, it may lead to the un-essential recurrence of data and other variances as well.

 Syntax:

-When there exists of one or more table rows in a database that implies one or multiple other table rows present in the identical table so that here the Multivalued dependencies occur.
+When there exist one or more table rows in a database, that implies one or multiple other table rows are present in the identical table.
+Here the Multivalued dependencies occur.

 For illustration,